bordeltabernacle/bordeltabernacle-hugo/content/now.md

 What I'm doing [now][ds]

 - Primarily programming in Python
-- Learning Go, Linux & Ansible
+- Learning C & Go
-- Understanding & fine-tuning my .vimrc
-- Educating my colleagues in Network Automation
+- Introducing Ansible into production
-- Deepening my understanding of Linux & the TCP/IP stack
+- Deepening my knowledge of Linux & the TCP/IP stack
-- Testing out Cisco's APIC-EM
+- Relenting in the battle against my Windows 7 work laptop and now using PyCharm
-- Reading TCP/IP illustrated and listening to Grimes
+- Reading about Vim and PGP and listening to [BASS](http://www.bassdrive.com/pop-up/)

-Last Updated: 12/09/2016
+Last Updated: 21/10/2016

 [ds]: https://sivers.org/now